 - Low humidity

-A full face mask covers your nose and mouth so that effective treatment therapy can be delivered even if you breathe through your mouth and experience leak.
+A full face mask covers your nose and mouth so that effective treatment therapy can be delivered even if you breathe through your mouth and experience a leak.
 Many people need to use full face masks all the time.
 Others may find they need it from time to time as an alternative to their nasal mask.
 Full face masks are just one of the range of solutions that may help you identify and manage mouth leaks.

-- Have you ever had a broken nose?
+- You have had a broken nose

-- Do you have a deviated septum?
+- You have a deviated septum

-- Have you had previous nasal surgery?
+- You have had previous nasal surgery

-- Are you continuing to snore even using therapy?
+- Are you continuing to snore?